MINI Countryman review - Interior, design and technology

-Quality is largely excellent, too.
-The materials for the seats feel classy, while a mixture of soft touch plastics on the dash and fabric trim on the door pulls lifts the ambience.
-Glossy black trim on the dashboard feels solid and looks upmarket, too.
+Quality is largely excellent - the materials for the seats feel classy, while a mixture of soft touch plastics on the dash and fabric trim on the door pulls lifts the ambience.
+The black trim on the dashboard feels solid and looks upmarket, too.

 Delve into the huge options list and you’ll find ambient lighting packs, which light up the cupholders, door handles and even shimmer through the black dash inlays in whichever colour you desire.